 Devotee: How will it be possible, Prabhupāda, for a man whose mind is clouded to constantly chant Hare Kṛṣṇa?
-A man who's always thinking thoughts about family, friends, country, nation?
+A man who's always thinking thoughts about family, friends and country, nation?

 daivī hy eṣā guṇamayī